HSEP 6050. Applied Resistance Training for Specific Populations. 3 Hours.

 An introduction of the 12-lead electrocardiogram as it relates to graded exercise testing, training, and functional evaluation.
 The course is designed particularly to assist the clinical exercise physiologist in developing the skills required for quickly identifying electrocardiographic patterns at rest and during exercise.

 Prerequisites: Admission into the graduate program or permission of the instructor.
 This course will review the relation of physical activity and physical fitness to stress and mental health, and explanatory models of exercise patterns.

 HSEP 7000.
-Research Methods in Exercise Physiology.
-3 Hours.
+Research Methods and Statistics in Exercise Physiology.
+4 Hours.

-An advanced study of the research process, including the development of the research question and hypothesis, review of the literature, research design, data acquisition and analysis, and scientific writing.
+An advanced study of the research process, including the development of the research question and hypothesis, review of the literature, research design, data acquisition, statistical analysis, and scientific writing.

 HSEP 7010.
 Advanced Exercise Physiology.
 3 Hours.

 Prerequisites: Graduate Admission status.
 A study of the applied principles of physiology with special emphasis on the integration of organ systems in adapting to the requirements of muscular activity during exercise.
 The course will also include applied laboratory experiences/assignments within the Human Performance Laboratory and outside the classroom.